Home of Mountaineering: National Office

 Mt Tutoko viewed from Mt Pembroke: By Ray Slater donated for HOM opening 2006

 The Home of Mountaineering was officially opened by Sir Edmund Hillary on Sunday, 6 August, 2006: Home of Mountaineering Opening

-The Club's National Office is staffed by the General Manager - Sam Newton, National Administrator - Margaret McMahon, Administration Assistant - Narina Sutherland and our Publications Editor - Kester Brown.
+The Club's National Office is staffed by the General Manager - Sam Newton, National Administrator - Margaret McMahon, Administration Assistant - Narina Sutherland, Publications Editor - Kester Brown and Programme Manager - Sefton Priestely.
 All these positions are full time, with the exception of Narina who works 20 hours per week.